Alicepinch/everything-vegan/TESTING.md

 ## Known Errors:

-When testing on safari I found an issue with the select drop down css didn't apply on the forms.
+When testing on safari I found an issue with the select drop down CSS didn't apply on the forms.
 I have not corrected this as prioritised other issues for now.

-If a user enters an invalid image url for a recipe then the image be a broken link.
+If a user enters an invalid image URL for a recipe then the image be a broken link.
   - There is a placeholder image for if a user doesn't provide an image however this does not replace a broken link at the moment.
 Ideally in the future I would like to implement a way a user can upload their own image directly to a cloud.

 ## User Stories Tested: